helptheweb/helper/README.md

 - Underline Links: Forces underlines on all link elements
 - Readable Font: Switches to Arial font family

-## UI Elements

-The helper adds a floating toolbar to your website that includes:

-- A toggle button with an accessibility icon
-- A panel containing all accessibility controls
-- A collapsible interface that slides in/out from the right side
-- A link to helptheweb.org

 ## Programmatic Control

 You can programmatically control the helper through its methods: